twosixlabs/armory/docs/scenarios.md

 to debug in code that you have access to as opposed to what is pre-installed by the armory package.

-An example of doing this can be found in our armory-examples repo:
+An [example of doing this](https://github.com/twosixlabs/armory-example/blob/master/example_scenarios/audio_spectrogram_classification.py) can be found in our armory-examples repo:
-[Add link]